slott56/functional-SQL/docs/_build/html/_sources/concept.rst.txt

 All but :math:`F(T)` are parameterized by other functions.
 These are applied to the individual rows of the resulting objects.

+This requires rethinking the order of the clauses.
+The order ``FROM t WHERE C_w SELECT e_1, e_2, a_1, a_2, ...
+GROUP BY k HAVING C_h`` reflects the order in which processing occurs.
 The algorithm has the following stages:

 -   From tables, :math:`T^{*} = F(T)`.